sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - For example, a TRE may allow installation of packages from Python or R repositories, or provide an internal mirror with approved packages.
     Similarly a subset of public containers could be made available, or individual container images via an internal container registry.
   - Optional
+* - You could choose to tightly control access to public repositories.
+  - This might involve only allowing a limited selection of allowed repositories.
+    You might also choose to scan for malicious packages and/or go through an approval process before allowing code into the technical environment.
+  - Optional
 ```

 ### Advanced or cluster computing